 Referrals of children and youth for psychiatric assessment are completed by a physician (family doctor, pediatrician, psychiatrist) and are forwarded to Access CAMH, CAMH’s centralized intake service.
-An appointment with a CAMH child and adolescent psychiatrist will be booked following intake.
+An appointment with a CAMH clinician will be booked following intake.

-A CAMH psychiatrist will meet with the child or youth and parents/caregivers to collect information to best understand presenting concerns in order to inform which forms of medical and psychosocial treatments, if any, may be helpful.
-If psychosocial treatment is indicated, the psychiatrist will make a referral to the BBS.
+A CAMH clinician will meet with the child or youth and parents/caregivers to collect information to best understand presenting concerns in order to inform which forms of medical and psychosocial treatments, if any, may be helpful.
+If psychosocial treatment is indicated, the clinician will make a referral to the BBS.

 Matching Assessment and Treatment for Children (MATCH) Assessment